M3rcuryLake/Nyxelf/README.md

 > [!NOTE]
-> `pcap` files and other qemu logs are saved to `/data`, while the file-system and kernel and compressed filesystem image is saved to `/sandbox`.
+> `pcap` files and other qemu logs are saved to `/data`, while the kernel and compressed filesystem image is saved to `/sandbox`.

 ## System Dependencies: